Funding Priorities

 Populations

-We invest in organizations who focus on serving one or more of the following disadvantaged populations:
+We invest in organizations who focus on serving one or more of the following historically underserved populations:

 • Low-income youth ages 10-26